Loubrains/FuzzyMatcher/README.md

 - Save current state (json?)
 - Load previously saved state.
 - Pass in a list of categories.
+- Make an executable that includes the python script (for future editing).

 ### Comments and documentation